ponty-lab/grass-river-extraction-tools/Example/Example.rst

 .. image:: https://github.com/pontc/grass-river-extraction-tools/blob/master/Example/figures/riv2858.png
    :scale: 40 %

 Your rivers are ready for plotting and analysis!
-River outputs can be visualised by running:
+River outputs can be visualised by running - make sure to change the river number to one of your ouput rivers:

 .. code:: bash

-   $ visualise-dem --name "Central Apennines" --dem data/Apennines_30m_DEM.tif --directory figures/ --river data/raw/riv2858.dat
+   $ visualise --name "Central Apennines" --dem data/Apennines_30m_DEM.tif --directory figures/ --river riv2858.dat